 MISSION: To Improve the quality of life in Elkhart County by inspiring generosity.

-According to Oscar Schricker, “a lot of people had foresight and saw the possibilities…” One of these caring individuals was Wilbert H. (Bill) Budd.
-A Community Foundation founding director and former treasurer, Bill was an engineer who served in many capacities at CTS corporation including that of executive vice-president and senior director.
-He was best known, however, for his quiet dedication to numerous Elkhart-related philanthropic causes and organizations, most notably the ECCF.
+According to Schricker, “a lot of people had foresight and saw the possibilities…” One of these caring individuals was Wilbert (Bill) Budd, a Community Foundation founding director and former treasurer, Budd was an engineer who served in many capacities at CTS corporation including that of executive vice-president and senior director.
+He was best known, however, for his quiet dedication to numerous Elkhart-related philanthropic causes and organizations, most notably the Community Foundation.

 Budd is credited as the Foundation’s single largest contributor.
 He passed away in early August of 2006 at the age of 93.
 While his presence and generosity are sorely missed, he is warmly remembered.
 Budd always hoped to inspire successful men and women to make the most of what they earned.
 “If you have been prosperous in this community,” he often said, “be a good steward and continue to give something back.”